We continue to dive into the Telehealth sphere and this article is about the main and, probably, best part of Telehealth — Telemedicine.

 In general, one can think of Telehealth as all-encompassing, as Telemedicine and telecare fall under its umbrella.
 As technology in the medical field continues to advance, the two terms will likely become more distinguishable.

 Telemedicine is used in many fields of medicine, ambulatory, and hospitals.
-Almost every field of medicine has a specific application for remote consultation with a patient or other specialist.
+Almost every field of medicine has a specific application for remote consultation with physicians or other specialists.

 Some medical specialties were the first to implement Telemedicine and pushed the development of specific solutions for their field.
 As a result, there are several key niche Telemedicine specialties.